 furnish a written acknowledgment of receipt of the request and a statement of the approximate

-date when the request will be granted or denied. .
+date when the request will be granted or denied, which shall not be more than twenty business days after the date of such acknowledgement, or if it is known that circumstances prevent disclosure within twenty business days from the date of such acknowledgement, CCE shall provide a statement in writing indicating the reason for its inability to grant the request within that time and a date certain, within a reasonable period under the circumstances of the request, when the request will be granted or denied in whole or in part. .

 CCE shall maintain a reasonably detailed current list by subject matter of all records in its